Sakkshitechie/php-register-datastore-mysql/README.md

 <h2>Installation:</h2>
 Ensure you have a web server environment set up with PHP and MySQL installed.
 Clone this repository to your local machine or server.
-Import the included SQL file into your MySQL database to create the necessary tables.
+MySQL database to create the necessary tables.
-Update the database connection settings in config.php file with your MySQL credentials.
+Update the database connection settings in login.php and register.php file with your MySQL credentials.
 Upload the project files to your web server.

 <h2>Usage:</h2>